elianamusser/exploration/doc/ErrorHandling.md

 - ending input stream without entering any connections - (should this be an error?)
 - exceeding a max number of rooms & connections (100?)

-# Pseudocode

 # Requirements

 For robustness:
 - input must be in form: int + space + int + space + int
 - if an input or logical error is encountered, print a relevant error message to notify the user, and move to next input without modifying the map
-- if an error is not encountered,
+- if an error is not encountered, parse the string to add the data to the building
 - do not close the program until user specifies to

 **TODO: Decision diagram here**